$6.00 – $9.00

 Description

-These Are Dolgo X Dolgo.
-You will see variations from the original Dolgo, but variations make significant habitat improvements by adding diversity.
-You can see in the pictures the different variations of fruit grown from Dolgo.
-These can be grown in tree tubes and when a tree of this vigor is to be magnified in mass plantings allows for something exceptional if you’re looking for that crabapple thicket with fruit constantly dropping.
+Note: You will see variations from the original trees, but variations that make significant habitat improvements!
+The pictures show the different variations of fruit grown from Dolgo and others.
+These can be grown in tree tubes, and magnifying a tree of this vigor in mass plantings allows for something exceptional if you’re looking for that crabapple thicket with fruit constantly dropping.

-Plant at least two different Wild Crabapple Trees within proximity to each other to ensure pollination.
+To ensure pollination, plant at least two Wild Crabapple Trees near each other.
 Plant all apples and crabapples in moist, well-drained soil.
-A soil pH between 5.8 – 7 with adequate nutrient levels will ensure optimal growth.
+A soil pH between 5.8 and 7 with adequate nutrient levels will ensure optimal growth.

-If you have not completed a soil test, click here and improve your soil.
+If you have not completed a soil test, click here to improve your soil.
 I would highly recommend doing so.
-However, if you are not going to, I would recommend mixing 1 ounce for every three sq ft of 0-20-20 granular fertilizer in your soil at the time of planting.
-The first number tells you a percentage of nitrogen contained in the fertilizer.
+However, if you are not going to, I would recommend mixing 1 ounce for every three sq ft of 0-20-20 granular fertilizer in your soil when planting.
+The first number tells you the percentage of nitrogen contained in the fertilizer.
 Nitrogen applied directly to the tree’s roots will cause death to your tree.
 Make sure the first number is zero.

 Nitrogen is very mobile in the soil, and you can apply a small of nitrogen the following year.
 The 2nd and 3rd numbers are Phosphorus and Potassium.
 Apply these two nutrients at or well before planting because they are immobile in the soil.
 They will need to be mixed in through the soil.
-We recommend completing a soil test and making amendments for best results.
+We recommend completing a soil test and making amendments for the best results.
 We recommend applying 1 lb of 10-10-10 for every inch in diameter your tree is.
-Tripple 10 fertilizer should be applied in the spring the following year and each year after planting.
+Tripple 10 fertilizer should be applied in the following year’s spring and each year after planting.

-Wild Crabapple Trees requires a minimum of 6 hours of sunlight for growth and fruit production.
+Wild Crabapple Trees require a minimum of 6 hours of sunlight for growth and fruit production.
 Space trees 20′ apart.
 Use cages or vented tree tubes of at least 5′ to protect your trees.
-This will ensure your deer eat your fruit in a few years and not your trees this year.
+This will ensure your deer eat your fruit in a few years, not your trees this year.

 SHIPPING/PICK UP